 The caretaker, Josè Maria Azael Franco, in charge of Tulcán Municipal cemetery, took his work very seriously and created ‘a jaw-dropping topiary wonderland'.
 Huge marble tombs surrounded by amazingly intricate clipped hedge figures, cascades and statues.
 Franco died in 1985 and is buried, fittingly, in the cemetery.
 As he said, it's a place, “So beautiful, it invites one to die.”

-The scenery on the journey is extraordinarily beautiful, most of Colombia is stretched across the Andes.
+The scenery on the journey is extraordinarily beautiful, This area is known as "Tapiz de Retazos” (the Patchwork of Tapestry).
+There's a song about it.
+Most of Colombia is stretched across the Andes.
 This also means that I'm gasping for breath every time I go up a flight of steps.

 The Tour of Popayan